The Commonwealth of Oceana

+The Oceana in the title is an allegorical version of the Commonwealth of England.
+Crownwell himself is depicted in the book under the alias of the lawgiver Olphaeus Megalator.
+Harrington presents his ideas about a utopian republic.
+These include limitations to the amount of land which a single individual can hold, land distribution methods, and term limits for politicians which would prevent them from seeking re-election for a few years following the end of their previous term.

+The London printer John Streater published two first editions of the book between September and November 1656, known as the "Pakeman" and the "Chapman".
+The Chapman edition was advertised in the serial Mercurius Politicus, a "quasi-official" organ of the Commonwealth.
+In 1659, an abridged version of the book was published in three volumes, under the title The Art of Lawgiving.
+In 1700 the book was edited by John Toland and included in a collection of Harrington's works.
+Two 18th-century reprints of the book in Dublin included a version of Henry Neville's Plato Redivivus and an appendix of miscellaneous Harrington works alongside the main work.
+Harrington's modern editor J. G. A. Pocock criticized the book for its "baroque" and confusing style.

 Summary

 Harrington's magnum opus, Oceana is an exposition on an ideal constitution, designed to allow for the existence of a utopian republic.
-Oceana was read contemporaneously as a metaphor for interregnum England, with its beneficent lawgiver Olphaus Megaletor representing Cromwell.
+Oceana was read contemporaneously as a metaphor for interregnum England, with its beneficent lawgiver Olphaeus Megalator representing Cromwell.
 The details of this ideal governing document are set out, from the rights of the state to the salaries of low officials.
 Its strategies were not implemented at the time.

 The first constituent in Harrington's theoretical argument states that the determining element of power in a state is property, particularly property in land.
 The second is that the executive power ought not to be vested for any considerable time in the same man, men, or class of men.
 In accordance with the first of these, Harrington recommends an agrarian law, limiting holdings of land to the amount yielding a revenue of £2000, and consequently insisting on particular modes of distributing landed property.
 As a practical issue of the second he lays down the rule of rotation by ballot.
 A third part of the executive or senate are voted out by ballot every year, and may not be elected again for three years.
 Harrington explains very carefully how the state and its governing parts are to be constituted by his scheme.